kxtells/tenma-serial/README.md

 ## Requirements

-Python and the serial library:
+Python and the serial and click libraries:

 	pip install pyserial
+	pip install click

 Shortcomings:

  * Cannot read current consumption.
 (Function implemented, does not seem to work)
  * Always saves to memory 1.
 (Function implemented, POWER SUPPLY not behaving as expected.
 Restores all memories correctly though.
  * The physical buttons are blocked for a while after connecting.
+ * The safeON method does not select channels.
+ * The safe current and voltage values are hardcoded in Tenma72_2540 class.
+To use different values, either overwrite them in tenmaDcLib.py, or use safeC and safeV cli args.

 ## Usage examples